 If you want to do right by a manuscript, here are the steps:

 - Second draft (maybe third or tenth, depending on how it’s going)

 - Final draft with editor changes

 - Then your manuscript should be ready to take out in public.
 You’re probably going to have massive soul-crushing doubt at one or all of these stages.
 Don’t worry, it’s normal.
 It will pass when you’re dead.

 - On your second draft: Wait a while.
 You’re not going to see it clearly for at least a month.
 As Stephen King said in his book of damn fine advice, On Writing, it should feel alien, like somebody else wrote it.
 That’s how you know it’s ready.
-Don’t be scared to make changes: It doesn’t mean you were wrong, it just means that now you have an even better idea.
+Don’t be scared to make changes: It doesn’t mean you were wrong, it just means that now you have a better idea.
 If you find mixed metaphors or bad clichés, kill them.
 And remember to take notes on any really funny typos.
 They make great stories.
 My personal winner is “two bottles of bear.”

 - On editors: They’re not all created equal, and you get what you pay for when it comes to their skill level, experience, and time investment.
 That said, just about any editor will do you some good.
 An editor is right 99% of the time.
 You will only listen to them about 75% of the time.
 Most editors will forgive you for that.

 So you incorporate your editor’s changes and you have a finished manuscript!
 Huzzah!
 You’re done!
 HAHAHAHAHAHAno.
 Now the new project is in front of you.
 You need to turn a manuscript into a book.
 Are you publishing ebooks, paperbacks, or both?
 Both?
 Whoops, that’s two projects.
 Fortunately, you can use some assets for both projects.
 The things you will need are:

 - Cover art